 Honors Theses (Student Research)

 The Honors Thesis is a research project for which eligible students apply during their junior year and complete in their senior year.
 Colby departments and programs that have an honors program establish the requirements for the project and its final format.
-Each student, upon completion of the thesis, is asked to archive his or her project in Digital Commons so that it may be made available to the Colby community and to the world at large.
+Each student, upon completion of the thesis, has the opportunity to publish their project in Digital Commons so that it may be made available to the Colby community and to the world at large.

 Sounds of Colby (Music Department)